-Antoni Gaudi, Park Güell, Barcelona,
+Antoni Gaudi, Park Güell, Barcelona

-composed to bring the peace and calm,
+composed to bring peace and quiet,

 The large cross at the Park's high-point offers the most complete view of Barcelona and the bay.
 It is possible to view the main city in panorama, with the Sagrada Família visible at a distance.